Search Results

 Zero-Textbook-Cost Class: The total cost of required online instructional materials for this "Z Class" is $0.

-- Lab Notes: Students enrolling in class 10769 must also enroll in the following lab:
+- Lab Notes: Students enrolling in class 22612 must also enroll in one of the following labs:

 - Additional Notes: Free Tutoring is available for this course.
 Learn more about tutoring services offered at the Natural Sciences Tutoring Center at https://www.scottsdalecc.edu/students/tutoring/natural-sciences-tutoring-center